Filocava99/Skinner/README.md

 /sk upload fileName fileExtension disguiseName <disguiseDisplayName> | Uploads a skin

 ### Permissions:
-    skinner: allows the use of all commands
+    skinner.* : allows the use of all commands skinner.reload : allows the use of the reload command skinner.help : allows the use of the help command skinner.skin : allows the use of the skin command skinner.upload : allows the use of the upload command

 [![Donate!](https://proxy.spigotmc.org/c3159ca56058cc7d0de785cb0d2ba3473ac6a50d?url=https%3A%2F%2Fwww.umassmed.edu%2Fglobalassets%2Fmueller-lab-for-gene-therapy%2Fsupport-us-button.png)](https://www.paypal.me/tigierrei)